17cupsofcoffee/tetra/docs/tutorial/01-creating-a-project.md

 cd pong
 ```

-To add Tetra as a dependency, make sure you have the following lines
-in the your `Cargo.toml`:
+Next, add Tetra as a dependency in your `Cargo.toml`:

 ```toml
 [dependencies]